KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part-3-apis.md

   ![](/images/console-collapsed.png)

-  Click on the little triangle to the left of `Object {data: Object, meta: Object}`, and then the little triangle next to `data: Object` and you can see the `data` tied to the gif, the giphy API is providing us:
+  Click on the little triangle to the left of `Object {data: Object, meta: Object}`, and then the little triangle next to `data: Object`.
+Now you can see the `data` for the gif that the Giphy API provided us:

   ![](/images/console-expanded.png)

+  9. Check your work against the part three answer key here: TODO

 ### APIs & The Network Tab